Originally posted April 24th 2019, Updated April 28th 2021.

 “With the possible exception of tics, there was no evidence that thimerosal exposure via DTP/DT vaccines causes neurodevelopmental disorders.”

 Secondly, animal based studies in a variety of species, including mice, rats, and primates were conducted in order to understand how long ethylmercury stays in the body and where it may end up (e.g, excreted or in the brain).
 This invaluable animal research could only have been done in animals–and for obvious reasons.
 The results of these studies have shown that the body eliminates thimerosal easily after breaking it down into its constituents, ethylmercury and thiosalicylate.
-The result of all of this research has led to CDC to declare the use of thimerosal in vaccines safe.
+The result of all of this research has led the CDC to declare the use of thimerosal in vaccines safe.

 3) Does receiving too many vaccines cause autism?